Skip to main content

 Connect Codemod to your GitLab repositories to enable automated code transformations across your codebase.

-Why Integrate GitLab?
+Why integrate GitLab?

 Integrating Codemod with GitLab allows you to apply codemods directly to your repositories and create merge requests with automated code changes.
 Our GitLab integration supports GitLab.com and uses secure token-based authentication.